If you have been using Salesforce for a while, you probably have been faced with the need to modify Salesforce picklist values in your environment.

 To deactivate a picklist value, select the “Deactivate” link next to the value’s name.
 A confirmation screen will display asking if you really want to deactivate the value and clicking “Ok” will confirm the change.
 A deactivated value can always be reactivated, so this is a particularly helpful option if you’re not entirely certain you want to replace/delete data.

 Keep in mind that if you decide to deactivate the value, it will still show up in reports and list views but you will not be able to use it in filters since it is no longer a valid picklist value.
-You can get around this by using the criteria of “Picklist Field” “not equal to” and then select all available values.
+You can get around this by using the criteria of “Picklist Field” “not equal to” and then selecting all available values.
 This will then return all records that do not have a valid (selectable) picklist value.

 Deleting Picklist Values:

 One final option administrators have in regard to picklist value management is the option to delete values outright.
 When selecting the “Del” link next to a value, one of two things will happen: (1) The value is removed from the picklist and existing data is replaced with a blank value or (2) an administrator can choose a value to replace the deleted value with similar to the “Replacing Picklist Values” process outlined above.